31st (Huntingdonshire) Regiment of Foot: Origins

 In 1694, during the Nine Years' War, Sir Richard Atkins was authorised to raise a regiment of foot for service in Ireland.
 Sir Richard Atkins's Regiment of Foot was duly formed.
 In 1694 the colonelcy of the unit changed and it became Colonel George Villier's Regiment of Foot.
 With the signing of the Treaty of Ryswick in 1697 the war came to an end.
 Villier's Regiment was duly disbanded in 1698.

 By 1702 England was again involved in a European conflict which became known as the War of the Spanish Succession.
 Villiers was commissioned to reform his regiment as marines.
 In February 1702 George Villier's Regiment of Marines (or the 2nd Regiment of Marines) was reraised.

 The unit took part in the capture and defence of Gibraltar in July 1704.
-It subsequently took part in a number of actions in Spain and the Mediterranean, including the capture of Barcelona and Majorca.
+It subsequently took part in a number of actions in Spain and the Mediterranean, including the capture of Barcelona and Mallorca.
 The regiment's title changed with the name of its colonel: Alexander Luttrell in 1703, Joshua Churchill in 1706 and Sir Henry Goring in 1711.

 With the signing of the Treaty of Utrecht in 1713 the war came to an end.
 The majority of the marine regiments were disbanded, with some retained and converted to line infantry.
 Gorings Marines were one of these and became Sir Henry Goring's Regiment of Foot, with precedence as the 31st regiment of foot.
 The unit saw action repelling the Jacobite rising of 1715.
 They then spent twenty-six years manning garrisons in Ireland and England.